W-Triegaardt/CMPG214-Assignment-1/README.md

 Role for Assignment 2: Web Developer

 BSc IT student pursuing cybersecurity and aspiring SOC Analyst.

-This contains my personal identity system for the assignment:
 - A logomark symbolizing precision, struggle, and growth toward excellence.
 - Infographic explaining the design under strict constraints.
 - "Do it properly or not at all."